mk-fg/reliable-discord-client-irc-daemon/README.md

 Note: only using this API here, only going by public info, can be wrong, and would appreciate any updates/suggestions/corrections via open issues.

-Last updated: 2023-05-23
+Last updated: 2024-07-12

--   Discord API docs don't seem to cover "full-featured client" use-case, because such use of its API is explicitly not supported, against their rules/guidelines, and presumably has repercussions if discovered.
+-   [Discord API docs] don't seem to cover "full-featured client" use-case, likely because such use of its API is explicitly not supported, and is against their rules/guidelines (see [WARNING] section above for details).

-    See WARNING section above for more details.
+    It's possible that more recent official OpenAPI spec in [discord/discord-api-spec repo] has a more complete documentation though.

--   Discord API protocol changes between version, which are documented on [Change Log page of the API docs].
+-   Discord API protocol changes between versions, which are documented on [Change Log page of the API docs].

     Code has API number hardcoded as DiscordSession.api_ver, which has to be